Why did my website disappear from Google?

 My first blog didn’t make me money so I started the second one but the second one didn’t get any rankings.

-This shows you that nothing is permanent.
-Don’t go worrying yourself too much, this is just a part of doing business.
+This shows you nothing is permanent.
+Don’t go worrying yourself too much.
+This is just a part of doing business.

 Eventually, you will start seeing results with your effort and your SEO issues would be long gone.